ruarfff/fooforms/README.md

-grunt dev : Start the application with nodemon and starts a file watch, running tests on file changes. grunt skip-test : Same as dev but skips all tests grunt deploy : for packaging, runs all preprocessors grunt test : runs some tests grunt dbdrop : drop the test database. grunt dbseed : seed the test database.
+grunt dev : Start the application with nodemon and starts a file watch, running tests on file changes. grunt skip-test : Same as dev but skips all tests grunt deploy : for packaging, runs all preprocessors grunt test : runs some tests.
+This only runs mocha tests against node code grunt dbdrop : drop the test database. grunt dbseed : seed the test database.